 To ensure accountability and to allow the complaint handling process to be made public, Consumer Protection BC has established complaint handling policies and procedures.
 They apply to complaints from members of the public or businesses regulated by the Business Practices and Consumer Protection Act, the Cremation, Interment and Funeral Services Act or the Motion Picture Act regarding the manner in which Consumer Protection BC administers the legislation delegated to it.
 To download a copy of the complaint handling policies and procedures, please click here.

-Consumer Protection BC has established a policy for publishing information on statutory determinations related to licensing and enforcement actions.
+Consumer Protection BC has a policy for publishing information on statutory determinations related to licensing and enforcement actions.
 The policy ensures that information is published in a timely manner so that consumers have the ability to make informed decisions.
 Our recent enforcement actions listing is here.
 Warning consumers about businesses and individuals that have licensing and/or enforcement actions against them will reduce the incidence of violations, inform consumers about relevant requirements under the legislation, and confirms that Consumer Protection BC enforces legislation to ensure a fair marketplace.
-To download a copy of policies and procedures surrounding the publishing information on statutory determinations, please click here.
+To download a copy of the policy, please click here.

 When the Director takes a statutory action - whether it's a licensing decision, film classification decision, issuance of a compliance order or an administrative penalty - the entity (business or individual) that is subject to the action has the opportunity to seek reconsideration of or appeal the decision.
 Consumer Protection BC has published policies and procedures for the reconsideration of statutory decisions.
 To download a copy of the policies and procedures for the reconsideration of statutory decisions, please click here.